May 5, 2007 Articles of

 Conversation with Sen. Clinton 4/29/2007

-legalized prostitution "repugnant."
-You are a big advocate for women's rights so
+of legalized prostitution "repugnant."
+You are a big advocate for women's

-prostitution.
 It is something that I personally believe is demeaning to women.
-I
+I have worked

-have worked against it and I have certainly taken a very strong stand against
+against it and I have certainly taken a very strong stand against what happens

-what happens in many parts of the world where young girls and women are forced
+in many parts of the world where young girls and women are forced into prostitution

-issue that we will have any role to play in when I am president.
-But I would
+will have any role to play in when I am president.
+But I would obviously speak

-obviously speak out against prostitution and try to persuade women that it is
+out against prostitution and try to persuade women that it is not --- even

-not --- even in a regulated system -- necessarily a good way to try to make a
+in a regulated system -- necessarily a good way to try to make a living.
+Let's

-living.
-Let's try to find other jobs that can be there for women who are looking
+try to find other jobs that can be there for women who are looking for a good

 Source: